Medical Device Cytotoxicity Testing

 The MEM Elution procedure requires that chemicals are extracted from the test article using a liquid solution termed the extraction vehicle.
 After incubation with the extraction vehicle, the test article extract is added to L-929 mouse fibroblasts.
 The cytotoxic effects of the extract are determined after a 48 hour incubation period.
 Scoring is based on conditions of the cells using a 0 to 4 grading system which is correlated the observed cytotoxic affect.

-The MTT assay is a qualitative cytotoxicity assay that uses a dye called 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (abbreviated to MTT).
+The MTT assay is a quantitative cytotoxicity assay that uses a dye called 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (abbreviated to MTT).
 MTT is a yellow water soluble chemical that is cleaved by mitochondrial succinate dehydrogenase to form formazan which is violet color.
 This reaction will only occur in health living cells.
 Mitochondrial succinate dehydrogenase will not cleave MTT if the cell is dead.

 The MTT assay is performed using an extract of the test article.
 The extract is added to the L-929 mouse fibroblasts at four different concentrations, undiluted, 1:2, 1:4, and 1:10.
 After 24 hours, MTT is added to the cells and the presence of violet formazan can be analyzed using a plate reader.
 The samples are compared to controls to determine the percentage of viable cells.